himanshubeniwal/himanshubeniwal.github.io/index.md

 - _Libraries_: NLTK, OpenCV, PyTorch, Tensorflow, Transformers, ElasticSearch, Flair, Trankit, TextAttack, SeqAttack

 ## News 🔊
+- **[April 2026]** Preprint on "_The State and Fate of Multilingual, Contextual Evaluation_" is out now!
+[Check here!](https://www.microsoft.com/en-us/research/publication/the-state-and-fate-of-multilingual-contextual-evaluation-in-the-nlp-world/) 🔥
 - **[February 2026]** Presented a talk on using AI for social intelligence through Arbiter at the India - AI Impact Summit 2026!!
-[Check here](https://www.linkedin.com/posts/swapneelm_indiaaiimpactsummit-ugcPost-7431414040721141760-ZycF?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAACIkwNcBDUozMM8fdKBUCjo-sRDZ-PbQbKU)!
+[Check here!](https://www.linkedin.com/posts/swapneelm_indiaaiimpactsummit-ugcPost-7431414040721141760-ZycF?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAACIkwNcBDUozMM8fdKBUCjo-sRDZ-PbQbKU)!
 - **[February 2026]** Our [UnityAI-Guard](https://aclanthology.org/2025.emnlp-demos.33/) work got accepted to be presented at the Global South Research & Posters Showcase at the Research Symposium on AI and its Impact, as part of India - AI Impact Summit 2026!! ⭐️
 - **[February 2026]** Our [TempUN](https://aclanthology.org/2024.findings-emnlp.953/) got accepted to be presented at ACM India ARCS 2026!
 - **[November 2025]** Our paper Comi-lingua got featured in "9 Indian AI Research Papers From 2025 That Deserve More Attention" - [Analytics India Mag](https://analyticsindiamag.com/ai-trends/9-indian-ai-research-papers-that-deserve-more-attention-in-2025/).